SH-Y-F/lootbox-flappybird/README.md

 1. The experimenter assigns each participant an ID and launches the matching program.
 2. The participant enters their ID on the start screen.
-3. Instructions are shown (including "pass 3 pipes to earn one draw").
+3. Instructions are shown (The instructions state that the task is to evaluate a game, mention that “pass 3 pipes to earn one draw” and emphasize that the participant may quit the game at any time in order to measure their behavioral persistence.).
 4. Flappy Bird: 1 point per pipe passed; **every 3 pipes = 1 draw credit**.
 5. Draw in the shop — sampling is **with replacement**, every draw has the same probability.
 6. After each draw a 1–7 "wanting" rating dialog appears.